clemsonacm/presentations/sources/autograding/autograding.md

 - The risk isn't much higher
 	-  Unless you currently carefully audit every line of code
-- Tools such as systrace, containers, vms can improve security.
+- Tools like systrace, containers, vms can improve security.
 - Treat violations as Academic Integrity Issues.